 The Warrnambool City Municipality is the custodian of the Warrnambool City MFMP pursuant current legislative arrangement.
-All partnership agencies involved in the development and implementation of the plan are signatories.
-All signatories must sign off on their respective activities, responsibilities and components of the Plan.

 The Plan must be endorsed by the MEMPC prior to submission to Council for their endorsement.
-This obligation may change in subsequent versions as MFMP processes evolve.
 Fire services must attest to the rigor of the planning processes.